Perevalov/qa_chatbots_exercises/Exercise_5/README.md

 ## Task

 Integrate the Qanary framework into your Question Answering system's Server (Backend) side, such that every component of the system has to be a separate microservice (Qanary component).
-Combine the Frontend and Backend with Qanary in the same way as in the 1st part of the Exercise (it has to provide Natural Language interface to answer questions).
+Combine the Frontend and Backend with Qanary in the same way as in the 1st part of the Exercise (it has to provide a Natural Language interface to answer questions).

 Prepare the answers for the following control questions in your README file:
 * Which ports do you use for which components (component_name - port_number)?